abinit/abinit/doc/tutorial/spin.md

 If we have a look at the integrated site-projected density of states, we can compute the total moment on each atom.
 To this end, one can open the file tspin_3o_DS3_DOS_AT0002, which contains information pertaining to atom 2.
-This file is self-documented, and describes on each line, for spin up and spin down:
+This file is self-documented, and describes the line content, for spin up and spin down:

 ```
 # energy(Ha)  l=0   l=1   l=2   l=3   l=4    (integral=>)  l=0   l=1   l=2 l=3   l=4